 EDM 1744: BANNING OF VIDEO GAME BY THE BRITISH BOARD OF FILM CLASSIFICATION

 Mr Robert N. Wareing

-That this House welcomes the decision by the British Board of Film Classification to ban the game Manhunt 2 from being sold in the UK; further welcomes the decision to withdraw from sale another video game which used footage of the
+That this House welcomes the decision by the British Board of Film Classification to ban the game Manhunt 2 from being sold in the UK; further welcomes the decision to withdraw from sale another video game which used footage of the abduction of James

-responsibilities when they design a new game.
+design a new game.